Part-Time Forest School Leader

 What We’re Looking For

-We are looking for a candidate who has a genuine passion for inclusive education.
+We are looking for a candidate with a genuine passion for inclusive education and a deep understanding of early childhood development.

 Essential Skills & Qualities:

-- Positive and Calm Approach: You naturally use a range of effective behaviour management strategies.
+- Positive and Calm Approach: You naturally use a range of effective, age-appropriate behaviour management strategies.

-- Curriculum Knowledge: Understanding and experience of the KS1 and KS2 curriculum is required.
+- EYFS Curriculum Knowledge: A strong understanding and experience of the EYFS Statutory Framework and Development Matters is required.

-- A Passion for Neurodiversity: You must demonstrate a proactive desire for researching and employing effective strategies for working with neurodivergent children.
+- A Passion for Neurodiversity: You must demonstrate a proactive desire for researching and employing effective strategies for working with neurodivergent children in their early years.

-- Empathy and Initiative: You understand the critical importance of a child’s social and emotional development, can show genuine empathy, and are flexible enough to support both child-initiated and teacher-led learning.
+- Empathy and Initiative: You understand the critical importance of a child’s social and emotional development and are flexible enough to support both child-initiated and teacher-led learning.

 - Team Player: You can build and develop positive relationships with both children and staff.